August in Paris

 As locals leave for their summer holiday, it’s mainly tourists who tend to gather around the tourist neighborhoods and attractions, especially in Paris in early August.
 A good tip for avoiding crowds in Paris in August is to explore the lesser-known districts.

 Does Paris shut down in August?
-As mentioned before, August is the high season in Paris and one of the months with more visitors, so don’t worry!
-All the businesses catering tourists are open and in full swing.
+As mentioned before, August is the high season in Paris and one of the months with the most visitors, so don’t worry!
+All the businesses catering to tourists are open and in full swing.

 Locals tend to come back to Paris in late August, so if you visit during the last week of August, everything will be open.